The Spiritual Side of Recovery

 Faith-based programs, therapy, and organizations exist for a variety of faith traditions including, Christian, Jewish, and other religious and spiritual beliefs.

 A few 12-Step rehabilitation programs offer faith-based support groups such as Alcoholics Anonymous (AA).
 AA was originally based on Christian teachings, and over the years, it continues to help many people in facing their addictions.
 Since its creation in the 1930s, AA has spread around the world, helping people find comfort and fellowship in the pursuit of sobriety based partly in finding the support of a higher power.

 Additionally, Salvation Army, which started in the late 1800s, is a known organization for encouraging sobriety and to this day provides faith-based rehabilitation and recovery programs through its Harbor Lights programs.
 Salvation Army centers can be found throughout the United States and around the world.

 Finding the Right Christian Treatment Program

-Through researching these organizations and finding the most appropriate treatment center for the level of need in harmony with their beliefs, Christians who are struggling with addiction to drugs and alcohol – and their families – may find the spiritual guidance, strength, and support needed to help them reach long-term recovery and resume lives of faith and hope.
+Through researching these organizations and finding the most appropriate treatment center for the level of need in balance with their beliefs, Christians who are struggling with addiction to drugs and alcohol – and their families – may find the spiritual guidance, strength, and support needed to help them attain long-term recovery and resume lives of sobriety with faith and hope.